Skip to Content

 Native Forms (.hbspt-form)

-When HubSpot renders a form as standard HTML elements in the page DOM, AttributionHub’s standard forms handler detects it like any other HTML form.
-It finds hidden fields whose name attributes match your field mapping and sets their values.
+When HubSpot renders a form as regular HTML in the page DOM, AttributionHub treats it like any other HTML form.
+It finds hidden fields whose name attributes match your field mapping and fills in the values.

 Iframe Embeds

-3. Appends field values as URL search parameters on the iframe src
+3. Appends the values as URL parameters on the iframe src

-4. HubSpot reads these parameters and fills the corresponding hidden fields inside the iframe
+4. HubSpot reads those parameters and fills the hidden fields inside the iframe

-The table below lists the most commonly used fields.
-For the complete field catalog, see Field Reference.
+Here are the most commonly used fields.
+For the full list, see Field Reference.

 Core Attribution Fields (Latest Touch)